loopbackio/loopback-next/lb3api.md

 ### Remoting features

 - respond with a Buffer, respond with a ReadableStream

-## Won't have
+## WILL NOT HAVE

+- allow LB3 models to be attached to LB4 dataSources.
+This won't work because LB3 requires all datasources to share the same ModelBuilder
 - CLS-based context
 - global registry: loopback.createModel, loopback.findModel, etc.
 - Model.checkAccess(token, modelId, sharedMethod, ctx, cb)